givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 ## Preferred solution

-_igh-level architecture_
+_High-level architecture_

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, machine learning modeling, and reporting.
 You will refine this diagram as you proceed.

     After speaking with its supportive team at Microsoft, ThoughtRender decided that Azure would, in fact, be the right choice for their platform.
 They decided to load data into blob storage; explore and prepare it using StorageExplorer and Azure CLI; execute their compute workload with Azure Batch; consider integrations with existing tools and apps their rendering users already have; and visualize and collaborate on remote workstations using Azure NV compute instances, with optional software from third-party providers.

 ![In the Preferred solution diagram Data upload to Azure utilizes Azure CLI and Azure StorageExplorer.
 Azure Batch Compute includes Azure Storage, and Data Output / Visualization has a NV Workstation.](media/solution-architecture-diagram.png "Preferred solution diagram")

-**NOTE**: The preferred solution is only one of many possible, viable approaches.
+**>Note**: The preferred solution is only one of many possible, viable approaches.

 _Data loading_